-Homemade Caramel Sauce is made with only three simple ingredients and is better than anything that you can buy at the store!
-Make a batch to drizzle over ice cream, cheesecake and more!
+Learn how to make homemade caramel sauce with only three simple ingredients!
+It’s is better than anything that you can buy at the store.
+Make a batch of this easy caramel sauce recipe to drizzle over ice cream, cheesecake and more!

-I love the caramel sauce recipe below for many reasons.
+We love this homemade caramel sauce recipe for many reasons.
 It is easy, uses only a few simple ingredients and produces great results.
-I love to make a batch to have on hand to drizzle over caramel pie, milkshakes, ice cream sundaes and more.
+We love to make a batch to have on hand to drizzle over caramel pie, milkshakes, ice cream sundaes and more.
 Try the recipe yourself and read the tips below.

 - Follow the directions closely.
 That may seem obvious but if it says to heat in a medium saucepan, make sure you don’t choose a pan too small.
 If it says to stir continuously, it means you really need to stir continuously.